-You will see many examples of how we are doing this throughout this report.
-Also we show that we are contributing to the seven national Well-being goals, through an easy to read section containing examples, set out on page 44.
+You will see many examples of how we are doing this throughout this report and also where we show that we are contributing to the seven national Well-being goals, there is an easy to read section containing examples, set out in section 17.
 However, we need to continue to build and improve on this positive platform.